 Sources: American Society for Reproductive Medicine (ASRM), Mayo Clinic

-At-home male fertility tests may give you basic information about sperm count, but they cannot provide the same detailed results that a comprehensive lab-based semen analysis offers.
-If you have concerns or see abnormal results, a professional semen analysis is recommended.
+The truth: At-home male fertility tests may give you basic information about sperm count, but they cannot provide the same detailed results that a comprehensive lab-based semen analysis offers.
+If you have concerns or see abnormal results on your at-home test, a professional semen analysis is recommended.

 Most likely, yes!
-Even small samples can be tested.
-On average, less than 50 microliters is needed to complete a semen analysis.
-While a low volume may affect certain procedures like IUI or sperm cryopreservation, our lab can usually still work with the sample.
+Even small samples can usually be tested.
+While a low volume sample may affect certain procedures like IUI or sperm cryopreservation, our andrologists can usually still work with the sample.

-If additional steps are needed, an Andrology Lab technician will let you know.
+If additional steps or a second sample are needed, an Andrology Lab team member will let you know.

 Your semen sample will be labeled, verified, and processed immediately by Illume Fertility's experienced Andrology Team to ensure security and accuracy.